Liberal–National Coalition: Victoria

 A Coalition between the Liberal and National parties exists in Victoria.
 The Liberal Party is led by Jess Wilson and the National Party by Danny O'Brien.

-The Country Party was the stronger coalition partner on multiple occasions from the 1920s through to the 1950s, and Country leaders served as Premier of Victoria on five separate occasions.
+The Country Party was the stronger coalition partner on multiple occasions from the 1920s through to the 1950s, and Country leaders served as Premier of Victoria on five occasions.
 However, the relationship between the two parties was somewhat strained for most of the second half of the 20th century.
 In 1948, the coalition was broken when the Liberal leader and Premier Thomas Hollway sacked Country leader John McDonald as Deputy Premier.
 In March 1949, the Liberals renamed themselves the Liberal and Country Party as part of an effort to merge the two non-Labor parties in Victoria.
 However, McDonald saw this as an attempted Liberal takeover of the Country Party, and the Country Party turned the proposed merger down.
 As a result, both parties competed against each other and fought elections separately from 1952 to 1989.
 The presence of John McEwen, a Victorian, as number-two man in the federal government from 1958 to 1971 (including a brief stint as interim Prime Minister) did little to change this.

 The Liberals and Nationals reached a Coalition agreement in 1990.
 They fought and won the 1992 and 1996 elections as a Coalition under the leadership of Jeff Kennett.
 Although the Liberals won enough seats to govern alone, Kennett retained the Nationals in his government.
 When Peter Ryan became leader of the Nationals shortly after the Kennett government's 1999 election defeat, he terminated the Coalition agreement and led the Nationals into the 2002 and 2006 elections separately from the Liberals.
 However, the Coalition agreement was renewed in 2008 and the Victorian Liberal and National parties went into the 2010 election as a Coalition.
 The Coalition ended up winning the 2010 election with a one-seat margin under the leadership of Ted Baillieu, who resigned in 2013 and was succeeded by Denis Napthine.
 The Coalition lost power at the 2014 election.
 The Coalition arrangement has been maintained while the two parties are in opposition.

 According to The Age, between November 2018 and November 2021, the Coalition's Legislative Council members voted with the Andrews Government's position 28.9% of the time; of the parties in the Legislative Council, only the Liberal Democratic Party had a lower figure (22.1%).